 Matlab Licensing Information

 This license is available to all UCSB Faculty, Staff, and Students.
 Visitors or visiting researchers may access the software in a number of labs or on their hosting department's UC-owned computers.
-Only UCSB employes and students may download Matlab to their personal computers.
+Only UCSB employees and students may download Matlab to their personal computers.

-macOS Sierra, released on September 20, 2016, introduced a compatibility issue with MATLAB.
+MacOS Sierra, released on September 20, 2016, introduced a compatibility issue with MATLAB.
 The issue is related to Language & Region preferences, and it may result in file corruption.

 Links to more information: